Chittenden County - Museum Directory

 Essex Community Historical Society

-We promote the discovery and preservation of historical materials, offer relevant programs to educate the community about the past and help individuals and families to discover genealogical links to their Essex ancestors.
-We are an open society and welcome all who have an interest in history in general and/or interest in the Town of Essex.We promote the discovery and preservation of historical materials, offer relevant programs to educate the community about the past and help individuals and families to discover genealogical links to their Essex ancestors.
-We are an open society and welcome all who have an interest in history in general and/or interest in the Town of Essex.
-The Society operates the Harriet Farnsworth Powell Historical Museum which is located in the Old White School House adjacent to the Essex Free Library in Essex Center near the intersection of Routes 15 & 128.
+ECHS promotes the discovery and preservation of historical materials, offers relevant programs to educate the community about the past, and helps individuals and families to discover genealogical links to their Essex ancestors.
+ECHS is an open society and welcomes all who have an interest in history in general and/or interest in the Town of Essex and the City of Essex Junction.
+ECHS operates the Harriet Farnsworth Powell Historical Museum located in the Little White School House adjacent to the Essex Free Library in Essex Center at the intersection of Routes 15 and 128.

 Ethan Allen Homestead Museum